 1. Buy the appropriate LUT for your camera(s).

-2. Set up each camera per the associated PDF manual.
+2. Set up each camera as per the linked guide.

-3. White balance the camera using a spectrally neutral white balance card.
+3. White balance the camera using a spectrally neutral white or grey balance card.

 4. Shoot using ETTR principles.

-5. Install the LUT (PDF) in your editing software.
+5. Install and use the LUTs (PDF) in your editing software.

-6. Apply Leeming LUT One™ to your footage to correct and normalise it to a common baseline.
+6. Apply Leeming LUT Pro™ to your footage to correct and normalise it to a common baseline.

 7. Optionally apply the free Leeming LUT Quickies™ for an instant look that retains all the dynamic range of the original image, or create your own looks manually in your preferred colour grading application.